samaandrea10/mortgag-dashboard/USER_GUIDE.md

 ## Welcome to NOVA

-**NOVA Mortgage Intelligence** is an interactive Machine Learning platform for mortgage application analysis.
+**NOVA Mortgage Intelligence** is an interactive Machine Learning platform developed for mortgage application analysis.

 The system enables users to: